-Geometric Design Guide for Canadian Roads: Chapter 2 - Design Controls, Classification and Consistency PTM-GEODES2-E The Geometric Design Guide for Canadian Roads a fundamental reference document for roadway design practitioners in Canada.
+Geometric Design Guide for Canadian Roads: Chapter 4 - Cross Section Elements PTM-GEODES4-E The Geometric Design Guide for Canadian Roads is a fundamental reference document for roadway design practitioners in Canada.
 It contributes to the consistent and safe development and expansion of regional, provincial, and national roadway and highway systems in Canada.
 The 2017 Guide contains the current design and human factors research and practices for roadway geometric designUpdates to technical content in chapters 2, 5, 7, 9 and 10 will be included as of August 19, 2019.
 Summary of Revisions The Guide provides guidance in developing design solutions that meet the needs of a range of users while addressing the context of local conditions and environments.
 Design guidelines for freeways, arterials, collectors, and local roads, in both urban and rural locations, are included as well as guidance for integrated bicycle and pedestrian design.
-Chapter 2 - Design Controls, Classification and Consistency $discusses \ how \ design \ controls \ such \ as \ human \ factors, \ speed, \ design \ vehicles \ and \ sight \ lines \ influence \ geometric \ design;$ demonstrates how to classify links in a road network to provide a hierarchical and readily-understood road system that appropriately serves different purposes; and $outlines \ the \ principles \ of \ providing \ consistency \ in \ cross \ section, \ operating \ speed \ and \ driver \ workload.$ View the Table of Contents View the Index The 10 chapters in the Geometric Design Guide for Canadian Roads are: 1 - Design Philosophy; 2 - Design Controls, Classification and Consistency; 3 - Alignment and Lane Configuration; 4 - Cross Section Elements; 5 - Bicycle Integrated Design; 6 - Pedestrian Integrated Design; 7 - Roadside Design; 8 - Access; 9 - Intersections; and 10 - Interchanges.
+Chapter 4 - Cross Section Elements provides guidance on the design procedures and domains dealing with cross section design and related elements including the use of special purpose lanes, drainage features, grading, snow removal, bridge considerations, and shared use of the right-of-way by public and private utilities.
+View the Table of Contents View the Index The 10 chapters in the Geometric Design Guide for Canadian Roads are: 1 - Design Philosophy; 2 - Design Controls, Classification and Consistency; 3 - Alignment and Lane Configuration; 4 - Cross Section Elements: 5 - Bicycle Integrated Design: 6 - Pedestrian Integrated Design: 7 - Roadside Design: 8 - Access: 9 - Intersections; and 10 - Interchanges.
 The Guide can be purchased in its entirety (package of chapters 1-10) or by separate chapters, and is available in either hard copy or e-book formats.
 Full-time students providing proof of eligibility can buy the package for \$225 or each separate chapter for \$39 (e-book versions only).
 Emailublications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
 Call 613-736-1350 with questions.
-Visit the Bookstore to buy Media type: eBook, Print 2017 Member Price: \$ 65.00, Regular Price: \$ 82.00
+Visit the Bookstore to buy Media type: eBook, Print 2017 Member Price: \$ 65.00, Regular Price:

+Guide to Load Management for Weak Pavement Structures (2017)

+PTM-LMWPS-E

-Guide to Load Management for Weak Pavement Structures (2017) The Guide to Load Management for Weak Pavement Structures provides a synthesis of Canadian and international practices for managing weak pavement structures in northern climates.
+The Guide to Load Management for Weak Pavement Structures provides a synthesis of Canadian and international practices for managing weak pavement structures in northern climates.
 It includes a set of recommended best practices for managing these pavements through periods of freezing and thawing as well as for year-round pavement management.
 An economic basis for making load management decisions for weak pavement structures is presented.
-The Guide also contains a decision support framework, which can be adapted by any Canadian road authority and assists in making economically-rational and defensible decisions with respect to restricting loads on weak payement structures.
-View the Table of Contents Visit the Bookstore to buy Media type: eBook, Print Member Price: \$ 79.00, Regular Price: \$ 105.00
+The Guide also contains a decision support framework, which can be adapted by any Canadian road authority and assists in making economically-rational and defensible decisions with respect to restricting loads on weak pavement structures.

+View the Table of Contents

+Visit the Bookstore to buy

+Media type: eBook, Print 2017

+Member Price: \$ 79.00, Regular Price: \$ 105.00